 The assessment program of the Rutherford Public Schools is guided by a Board policy that calls for an annual assessment of students and for a report of each assessment to be given to parents/guardians.
-The Kindergarten students will be assess through classwork, observations, DRA and other assessments.
+In addition, the New Jersey State Department of Education mandates testing in grade 3 to determine each student's progress toward meeting the requirements of the NJ state standards/ Common Core State Standards.